phwl/elec3608-lab/labs/lab8-mm/README.md

   6. Copy optimisation.
   7. Other.

+* (0%) This is an old question and not part of the lab.
+It is left here to show that OpenBlas is 25x faster than the original code.

-* (20%) Compare the performance of your blocked version with that linked to the OpenBLAS library by typing
+Compare the performance of your blocked version with that linked to the OpenBLAS library by typing

     ```bash
     $ make mm-blas